aghorui/lhf/README.md

 # LatticeHashForest

-LatticeHashForest (LHF) is an attempt at efficient set operations based on a multi-faceted caching mechanism under the scope of performing data flow analysis on programs.
-Several speculations about the data have been made on the basis of this scope for its implementation, some of which are:
+LatticeHashForest (LHF) is a data representation caching mechanism that is meant to facilitate aggressive caching of redundant data, and operations performed on such redundant data.
+LHF aims to reduce both the memory footprint as well as the CPU time used by an application for every operation performed on its data when compared to naive storage and operations on it by reducing each unique instance of data to a unique integer identifier, and reducing the cost of performing any bulk operation on data as much as possible.
+It builds on the following assumptions for some given information system:

 1. Data is (often) redundant.
 2. Data is (often) redundantly computed.